Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Real-Data Experiments

 We evaluate the performance of the proposed algorithms in a real-world movie recommendation application.
-For this purpose, we utilize the MovieLens 25M dataset \cite{harper_movielens_2016} which contains 25 million movie ratings on a 5-star scale with half-star increments, i.e., $\{0.5,\dotsc,5.0\}$.
-From the entire dataset, we select the ratings of $N=50$ top-rated movies.
-We perform some pre-processing by omitting users who have rated only one or none of the selected movies and mapping the ratings to a discrete scale $\{1,\dotsc,10\}$.
-Thus, we obtain a movie-user rating matrix $\Y \in \RR^{N\times T}$ where the number of users $T=1.\revThree{5}2\times 10^5$. \revThree{The percentage of missing ratings in the rating matrix is about 67\% (outage probability $p=0.67$).} Moreover, since we are dealing with real data, the true rank (model order) is unknown.
+For this purpose, we utilize the MovieLens 10M dataset \cite{harper_movielens_2016} which contains movie ratings on a 5-star scale with half-star increments, i.e., $\{0.5,\dotsc,5.0\}$.
+From the entire dataset, we select the ratings of $N=100$ top-rated movies\footnote{It is common in collaborative filtering applications to select popular items \revFour{in} a preprocessing step (see, e.g., \cite{aharon2015excuseme, rahdari2025under}).
+Since we estimate a multivariate PMF of all movie ratings, selecting popular items can be viewed as a dimensionality reduction step.
+In addition, the accuracy of the estimated PMF depends on the number of data samples (i.e., users) available.
+Thus, it would not be feasible to model the joint PMF of all 10,000 movies with \revFour{a} relatively small number of users (72,000) in the dataset.
+Our choice to use the 100 most rated movies results in a movie-user rating matrix with about $94\%$ of the total number of users, and with reasonable dimensions such that a reliable joint PMF estimate can be obtained.}.
+We perform some preprocessing by omitting users who have rated only one or none of the selected movies and mapping the ratings to a discrete scale $\{1,\dotsc,10\}$.
+Thus, we extract a movie-user rating matrix $\Y \in \RR^{100\times T}$, where the number of users $T=67,\!741$. \revThree{The percentage of missing ratings in the rating matrix is about $72\%$ (outage probability $p=0.72$).} \revFive{S}ince we are dealing with real data, the true rank (model order) of the joint PMF is unknown.

-Our aim is to estimate the joint PMF (i.e., $\{\A_n\}_{n=1}^N$ and $\lambdab$) of the ratings from the observations in order to predict missing ratings.
-In this scenario, the joint PMF to be estimated is a 50-dimensional tensor $\Xt \in \RR ^ {I_1\times \cdots \times I_N}$ with each dimension $I_n=10$, $n=1,\dotsc,50$.
-We run 20 Monte Carlo trials whereby 70\% of the ratings are used to estimate the joint PMF, 10\% serve as a validation set for model order selection (choosing the CPD rank) or to check for convergence, and 20\% are used for testing the algorithms.
-In each trial, a different training/validation/testing split is applied to the rating matrix.
+We aim to estimate the joint PMF (that is, $\{\A_n\}_{n=1}^N$ and $\lambdab$) of the ratings (i.e., the random variables \revFive{of all 100 movies}) and use the estimated PMF to predict the missing ratings.
+In this scenario, the joint PMF is a 100-dimensional tensor $\Xt \in \RR ^ {I_1\times \cdots \times I_N}$ with each dimension $I_n=10$, $n=1,\dotsc,100$.
+We run 50 Monte Carlo trials in which 80\% of the ratings are used to estimate the joint PMF, while 20\% are used for testing.
+In each trial, a different training/testing split is applied to the rating matrix.